BlueBrain/sonata-extension/source/sonata_simulation.rst

    Property                       Type       Requirement  Description
    ============================== ========== ============ ==========================================
-   voltage                        float      Mandatory    Specifies the membrane voltage the targeted cells should be held at in mV.
+   voltage                        float      Mandatory    Specifies the membrane voltage the targeted cells should be held at in mV. rs                             float      Optional     Specifies the series resistance in Mohm.
+Default is 0.01 Mohm.
    ============================== ========== ============ ==========================================

 noise (current_clamp)